arangodb/docs/3.9/http/database-notes-on-databases.md

 ArangoDB is named `_system`.

 There are two naming conventions available for database names: the **traditional** and the **extended** naming conventions.
-Wether the former or the latter is active depends on the `--database.extended-names-databases` startup option.
+Whether the former or the latter is active depends on the `--database.extended-names-databases` startup option.
 The extended naming convention is used if enabled, allowing many special and UTF-8 characters in database names.
 If set to `false` (default), the traditional